JavaanseHZ/pulumi-aws-lambda-infra/README.md

 ![infra-](infra.drawio.svg)

 ### Stages
-(not implemented)

-The setup is divided into a dev & a prod stage.
+The setup is currently has a dev stage.

-The dev stage runs the newest version, the prod stage runs a dedicated version.
+A pord stage could be configured to e.g. use different versions.

 ### API Gateway & Rest Endpoint